 - Intermittent power.

-- Circuit breakers that just won’t reset.
+- Circuit breakers just won’t reset.

 - Sizzling noises or smells coming from switches or outlets.